 This is one of those great recipes you can throw together when there’s not much in the fridge, so it’s always worth having a smoked trout on hand – they keep well – if not just use great quality tinned tuna.

-1/4 cup macadamia or extra virgin olive oil
+Dressing 2 tablespoons vinegar 1/4cup macadamia or extra virgin olive oil Cracked black pepper

 This recipe was originally created for a segment on What’s Up Down Under TV with Frankie J Holden, which you can see above.
 The shoot was at Hastings Point, about 25 minutes north of Byron Bay on a very windy weekend morning.
 Frankie J was just hilarious and we had a ball together!